PirvuCatalin/onlinephoneauctions/README.md

 3. Navigate to folder "deploy" under this repository
 4. Run "java -jar SpringBoot-OnlinePhoneAuctions-0.0.1-SNAPSHOT.jar"
-5. Server should start running in under 5 seconds under https://localhost:8080 and the database cand be found at https://localhost:8080/h2
+5. Server should start running in under 5 seconds under https://localhost:8080 and the database can be found at https://localhost:8080/h2
 ```

 You can also generate your own <b>jar</b> file using maven.
-Just run the maven goal `mvn clean package` and you're good to go, just follow the steps above.
+Just run the maven goal `mvn clean package` and you're good to go, just follow the steps 4-5 above.

 Some users that can also be found in data.sql file (username / password):
 ```